falconry/falcon/docs/user/quickstart.rst

                 httpd = simple_server.make_server('127.0.0.1', 8000, app)
                 httpd.serve_forever()

-        Again this code uses wsgiref, but you you can also run the above example using any WSGI server, such as uWSGI or Gunicorn.
+        Again this code uses wsgiref, but you can also run the above example using any WSGI server, such as uWSGI or Gunicorn.
 For example:

         .. code:: bash